kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

               required_scope:
                 - read
     ```
-    The above configuration uses the **oauth2_introspection** handler to expose HTTPBin service's `/anything` and `/.*` endpoints.

-2. In order for the `extAuth` handler in APIRule `v2` to work, you must first deploy a service that will act as an external authorizer for Istio.
-This tutorial uses [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) with an OAuth2.0 compliant authorization server supporting OIDC discovery.
+2. In order for the `extAuth` handler in APIRule `v2` to work, you must first deploy a service that acts as an external authorizer for Istio.
+The following instructions use [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) with an OAuth2.0-compliant authorization server supporting OIDC discovery.

    1. Replace the placeholders and create the `values.yaml` file with the oauth2-proxy configuration.
       ```yaml